fivetran/dbt_shopify/README.md

   shopify_using_product_metafields: True ## False by default.
 Will enable ONLY the product metafield model.
   shopify_using_product_image_metafields: True ## False by default.
 Will enable ONLY the product image metafield model.
   shopify_using_product_variant_metafields: True ## False by default.
 Will enable ONLY the product variant metafield model.
+  shopify_using_shop_metafields: True ## False by default.
+Will enable ONLY the shop metafield model.
 ```

 ### Changing the Build Schema